-Most of the recent eliminativist views about relations have been committed to a substantivalist theory of space/space-time (a substantivalist view for short): the claim that space-time points, regions of space-time or space-time itself are primitive objectlike entities.17 The general idea of these eliminativist accounts entities multiply rigidly dependent on two or more entities.
-He does not bestow them with any additional category features.
+Most of the recent eliminativist views about relations have been committed to a substantivalist theory of space/space-time (a substantivalist view for short): the claim that space-time points, regions of space-time or space-time itself are primitive objectlike entities.17 The general idea of these eliminativist accounts bestow them with any additional category features.
 Therefore, Simons' earlier account of relational tropes is seriously incomplete (cf. note 10).